-	- In 2013, $476 million was invested in Massachusetts to install solar on homes and businesses.
-This represents a 52% increase over the previous year, and is expected to grow again this year.
+- In 2013, $789 million was invested in Massachusetts to install solar for home, business and utility use.
+This represents a 50% increase over the previous year, and is expected to grow again this year.

 - Average installed residential and commercial photovoltaic system prices in Massachusetts have fallen by 13% in the last year.
 National prices have also dropped steadily— by 12% from last year and 31% from 2010.

 - Plymouth Schools Solar Farm was completed in 2013 by developer Borrego Solar.
 This photovoltaic project has the capacity to generate 6 MW of electricity-- enough to power over 1,000 Massachusetts homes.

 - Another utility-scale project, Warren Solar Farm, is currently under construction in Massachusetts and is scheduled to come online in 2014.
 Developed by First Wind, this 14 MW photovoltaic project will generate enough electricity to power 2,300 homes.

 - At 4 MW, Marshfield Solar Project is among the largest solar installations in Massachusetts.
 Completed in 2013 by AMSOLAR, this photovoltaic project has enough electric capacity to power more than 600 homes.